github/developer.github.com/content/guides/getting-started.md

     Content-Length: 692
     Last-Modified: Tue, 30 Oct 2012 18:58:42 GMT

 There's a few interesting bits in the response headers.
-As we expected, the `Content-Type` is `application/json`.
-Note the `X-GitHub-Media-Type` value of `github.beta`.
+As expected, the `Content-Type` is `application/json`.

+Any headers beginning with `X-` are custom headers, and are not included in the HTTP spec.
+Let's take a look at a few of them:

+* `X-GitHub-Media-Type` has a value of `github.beta`.
 This lets us know the [media type][media types] for the response.
 Media types have helped us version our output in API v3.
-More on that later.
+We'll talk more about that later.

-Take note of the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers.
-(Any headers beginning with `X-` are custom headers and are not included in the HTTP spec).
+* Take note of the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers.
 This pair of headers indicate how many requests a client can make in a rolling hour and how many of those requests it has already spent.

 ## Authentication

 Unauthenticated clients can make 60 calls per hour.
-To get more, we need to _authenticate_.
+To get more, we'll need to _authenticate_.
+In fact, doing anything interesting with the GitHub API requires authentication.

 ### Basic

-The easiest way to authenticate with the GitHub API is using your GitHub username and password via Basic Authentication.
+The easiest way to authenticate with the GitHub API is by simply using your GitHub username and password via Basic Authentication.

-    curl -i -u tlberglund https://api.github.com/users/defunkt
+    curl -i -u <your_username> https://api.github.com/users/defunkt
-    Enter host password for user 'tlberglund':
+    Enter host password for user '<your_username>':

-The `-u` flag sets the username and cURL will prompt us for the password.
+The `-u` flag sets the username, and cURL will prompt you for the password.
 You can use `-u "username:password"` to avoid the prompt, but this leaves your password in shell history and isn't recommended.
-When authenticating, you should see your rate limit bumped to 5000 requests an hour as indicated in the `X-RateLimit-Limit` header.
+When authenticating, you should see your rate limit bumped to 5000 requests an hour, as indicated in the `X-RateLimit-Limit` header.

 In addition to just getting more calls per hour, authentication is the key to